 Slow Burn (Bowie): released as the first single (ISO/Columbia COL 672744 2) from Heathen.
 An Edit (3'55" vs 4'43") was available on the Japanese single (Sony SICP-162) and several promos (i.e. Columbia/ISO PRCD 98654), before being released widely on most editions of Best Of Bowie and Nothing Has Changed.
 A longer version (5'04") is released exclusively on the Heathen SACD.
 The promo video features a very short 2'17" edit.
 Performed live on several TV shows and on the Heathen mini tour.

 A Small Plot of Land (Bowie/Eno/Gabrels/Garson/Kizilcay): from 1.
 Outside and played on the following tour.
 A short and very different version, reportedly close to Bowie's prototype, appeared on the Basquiat soundtrack.
-The full length version of the latter (3'14" vs. 2'49"), which a chanted 'No, no, won't fly' introduction, has appeared only on an in-house promo cassette.
+The full length version of the latter (3'14" vs. 2'49"), which a chanted 'No, no, won't fly' introduction, initially appeared only on an in-house promo cassette.
 In 2004, the Basquiat version was reissued on the Limited 2CD Edition of 1.
 Outside.
+The version with the longer intro appeared as Long Basquiat Soundtrack Version on Re:Call 5.

 So She (Bowie): bonus track on the Deluxe edition of The Next Day and The Next Day Extra.